 5. Write a script and create a storyboard

 Both storyboarding and script writing should take place before you start collecting footage so your team has a shared vision for the end result.
-If you need a little inspiration to get the process started, check out our post 21 YouTube Video Ideas for Businesses.
+If you need a little inspiration to get the process started, check out this article:

 Equipment tips